mitchchauvin/recruiterblocklist_website/README.md

    1. Start your MySQL server by clicking "Start" next to "MySQL" on the XAMPP control panel.
    2. Open the phpMyAdmin panel by clicking "Admin" next to "MySQL" on the XAMPP control panel.
    3. In the phpMyAdmin web page, create a database called "recruiterblocklist".
+   4. You can leave the user name and password set to the default "root" and "" (blank) for local testing.

-8. Add a table called "domains".
+ 8. While still in phpMyAdmin, add a table called "domains" to the "recruiterblocklist" database.
    1. In table "domains" add columns "id" and "domain".
    2. Set column "id" to INT set to auto increment.
    3. Set colum "domain" to a VARCHAR of size 61.

+ 9. While still in phpMyAdmin, add a table called "recruiter_domain